cweijan/autohotkey-plus/README.md

 ## Credits

 -   [vscode-autohotkey](https://github.com/stef-levesque/vscode-autohotkey): This project started as a fork of vscode-autohotkey.
--   [autohotkey-plus-plus](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus): AHK++ was a fork of this repo from November 2020.
+-   [AutoHotkey Plus Plus](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus): AHK++ was a fork of this repo from November 2020.
 Its changes have been merged into this project.